 THOMAS J. O’HALLORAN, From left, Shirley Chisholm announcing her candidacy for the Presidential nomination, with Rep. Charles Rangel (D-N.Y.), Rep. Parren Mitchell (D-Md.), and Rep. Bella Abzug (D-N.Y.), Jan.
 25, 1972 (photo, reproduction). | Library of Congress Prints and Photographs Division, Washington, D.C., LC-U9-25384-7B

-A few years later, she set her sights on the highest office in the land, becoming the first woman and first Black person to seek the Presidential nomination of a major political party (1972).
+A few years later, she set her sights on the highest office in the land, becoming the first woman to seek the Democratic nomination for President and the first Black person to seek the Presidential nomination of a major political party (1972).
 She didn’t win the White House, but she made a profound statement.
 “Whether you got nine percent or one percent of the national vote, Shirley’s candidacy said, ‘I am not demanding to get in, I’m asserting my right to be here, and I am in.’
 That’s powerful,” said Rep. Ron Dellums (D-Calif.) in the documentary “Chisholm ’72: Unbought & Unbossed” (2004).

 Chisholm continued to serve in the House for seven terms, from 1969 until 1983.
 In the decades since, she has became an increasingly iconic inspiration to new generations of activists and those seeking public office.